top of page

 Our company functions do not feature red meat, and where possible will be held providing vegetarian / vegan food.

-More focus to be placed over the next 6 months on seasonal, local and low packaging food choices.
+More focus to be placed over the next year on seasonal, local and low packaging food choices.
+We will also attempt growing some of our own food where possible.

 Scope 3 - Banking and Financials